rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default LandingPage;
 {{< /highlight >}}

 After you have done so for the other pages, you should be able to start the application again.
-Now, when you click through the links in the Navigation component, the dispkayed page component should change accordingly to the URL.
+Now, when you click through the links in the Navigation component, the displayed page component should change accordingly to the URL.
 Note that the routes for the PasswordForget page and SignUp page are not used yet but will be defined somewhere else later on.
 For now, you have successfully implemented the larger part of the routing for this application.

 {{% chapter_header "Firebase in React Setup" "react-firebase-setup" %}}

 It's time to sign up for an account on the {{% a_blank "firebase website" "https://firebase.google.com/" %}}.
 After you have created an account, you should be able to create a new project that will be used for your application on their platform.
 You can give your project any name.
-Furhtermore, you can run it on the free plan.
+Furthermore, you can run it on the free plan.

 {{% read_more "Tips to learn React + Redux" "https://www.robinwieruch.de/tips-to-learn-react-redux/" %}}